sdmans/shopping-app/README.md

 Minimum Viable Product
 At a minimum, the app should do the following:
 * Create an account and login
-* Allow users to create a list of items they need from the grocery store
+* Allow users to create a list of items they need from the store with a form
 * Create a list of roommates to select from in the account
-* Retrieve information about the item from an API
+* Store items in database to be accessed later to avoid repetition